xden/xden.github.io/_posts/2016-11-25-divide-react-component.md

 published: true
 title: Dividing React Component
 ---
 Writing a program is like drawing.
 Both start from nothing to a very complex artifact.
 The reason human being can build those complex artifacts is that a complex artifact can be divided to small pieces.
 The same goes to writing react component.
+A react component is usally represented by a class, but it can also be composed by a few functions.
+The same component written with class and composed with functions are given bellow.

 <!-- more -->

-A react component writing with class syntax.
+### Example component in class.

 ```javascript
 import React from 'react';